whatminjacodes/web-ar/README.md

 - main.js has the JavaScript functionality

 ### Local server
 WebXR scripts must have HTTPS protocol so Node.js server is needed for local testing.
+I used OpenSSL.

+Use openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365 for generating certificate and key.